suryatejabandlamudi/ai_browser/STATUS.md

 | P2 | Dependency Handling | Document and validate optional modules (vector DB, multimodal); fail gracefully when extras are missing. | Imports guarded by `try/except` in `backend/main.py:38-86` currently just log warnings. |

 ## Immediate Next Steps
-1. Align backend and extension by delivering actionable plans (P0).
+1. Dry-run extension automation against a representative site to verify selectors and fill any gaps surfaced by the new tests (P0).
 2. Stabilize the build story or de-emphasize the Chromium fork until reproducible (P0).
 3. Decide on automation UX approach, then backfill tests and docs accordingly (P1).